 This has a few key benefits.
-The motivation behind pooling layers was to reduce the size of the input matrix for the next convolutional layer, which saves training time.
-Taking only the max value of a feature map has a de-noising effect as well, because weak activations are suppressed.
+In images, oftentimes similar features are clumped together.
+(Think regions of an image that are the same color.)
+By pooling these similar values together, we can save training time, essentially lowering the resolution of our feature maps.
+More abstractly, taking only the max value of a feature map has a de-noising effect, because weak activations are suppressed.
 Another benefit is our CNN is more translation invariant, and now rotation and scale invariant as well.
-To demonstrate, imagine our CNN, by piecing together lower-level features from earlier layers, has a layer that identifies the number five in three different rotated positions:
+Imagine our CNN, by piecing together lower-level features from earlier layers, has a deep layer that identifies the number five in three different rotated positions:

-Of course, these are all fives, and we want the next layer of our CNN to activate if any of these three versions activate.
+Of course, these are all fives, and we want the next layer of our CNN to activate if any of these three rotated versions are found in the image.
 By introducing a max pooling layer, our CNN activates if any of the three rotations matches, even if the other two don't: